Block library

 • nout (int, optional) – Number of output ports, defaults to 1

-• blockargs (dict) – common Block options
+• blockargs (dict) – common block options

 Raises:

-Continuous-time blocks
+Continuous-time dynamics

-Transfer blocks:
+Continuous-time blocks:

 • have inputs and outputs